 (It's also common for the insurance company to use often-heard excuses to deny or limit your claim.
 The car accident wasn't your fault, and you shouldn't be made to feel guilty.)

-Indiana Statue of Limitations Laws Mean the Clock is Ticking for Filing a Claim
+Indiana Statute of Limitations Laws Mean the Clock is Ticking for Filing a Claim

 Indiana has specific laws (statute of limitations) that dictate how much time you have until your car accident claim expires.
 If you're unaware of your cases's statute date, you risk having your claim expire, meaning you may never see any compensation.